Rockypocky77/ChancifySATPrep/sat5.md

 The passage primarily aims to

 A) explain how antibiotic resistance evolves and threatens modern medicine
-B) describe Fleming's discovery exclusively
+B) describe Fleming's discovery primarily
 C) argue antibiotics were a mistake
 D) list all resistant bacteria